 Tarmed – one tariff for all

-Tarmed is a uniform tariff for outpatient services throughout Switzerland.
-It is used for the billing of insurance services, including health insurance, accident insurance, disability insurance and military insurance.
+Tarmed was the standard tariff for outpatient services throughout Switzerland until 31.12.2025.
+It was used for the billing of insurance services, including health insurance, accident insurance, invalidity insurance and military insurance.

 How is the price of a medical service calculated?